Topological data analysis of C. elegans locomotion and behavior: Results

 \subsection{Experimental results}

-In this section we summarize analysis of an experiment where \emph{C. elegans} are submerged in solutions with varying viscosities.
+We present our analysis of an experiment where \emph{C. elegans} are submerged in solutions with varying viscosities.
 The viscosity of the solution is correlated with how much methylcellulose is added and experimental conditions are labeled with their methylcellulose content, usually in order from low to high methylcellulose and viscosity.

-Average persistence landscapes for each class are shown in \cref{fig:class-avg-PL}.
-The lower viscosity conditions allow for larger depth $1$ landscapes ($\lambda_1$) but have relatively few non-zero higher-depth landscapes, which means there were a smaller number of larger loops detected in the sliding window embeddings.
-This indicates that in lower-viscosity environments, \emph{C. elegans} exhibit behaviors of higher amplitude but either do fewer distinct behaviors or have much less variation between repetitions of behaviors.
-Conversely, the high-viscosity classes show many more cycles detected in the sliding window embeddings, with each cycle being small compared to the cycles found in the low-viscosity environments.
-These observations suggest that at high-viscosity, behaviors don't involve large changes in posture and there is a much more varied set of behaviors in general.
-From observing the raw video data, it is apparent that in higher-viscosity environments \emph{C. elegans} can make much smaller, tighter body bends, which is consistent with this evidence.
+Average persistence landscapes for each class are shown in \Cref{fig:class-avg-PL-variation} (A).
+The lower viscosity conditions allow for larger depth $1$ landscapes ($\lambda_1$) but have relatively few non-zero higher-depth landscapes, which means there are a smaller number of larger loops detected in the sliding window embeddings.
+This indicates that in lower-viscosity environments, \emph{C. elegans} exhibit behaviors of higher amplitude but either demonstrate fewer distinct behaviors or have much less variation between repetitions of behaviors.
+Conversely, the high-viscosity classes show many more cycles in the sliding window embeddings, with each cycle being small compared to the cycles found in the low-viscosity environments.
+These observations suggest that at high-viscosity, behaviors do not involve large changes in posture and are more varied.
+From observing the raw video data, it is apparent that in higher-viscosity environments \emph{C. elegans} can make smaller, tighter body bends, which is consistent with these results.

-We also observed that as viscosity increases, the support of the landscapes stretch further to the right and cycles are born at lower radius parameters.
-The worms seemed to exhibit less varied behaviors in lower-viscosity environments, so perhaps in such environments they were continuously ``retracing their steps'' through the sliding window embedding space resulting in more densely-sampled curves and thus homology classes will form at lower radii.
+We also observed that as viscosity increases, the support of the persistence landscapes stretches further to the right and cycles are born at lower radius values.
+The worms seemed to exhibit less varied behaviors in lower-viscosity environments, so perhaps in such environments they continued ``retracing their steps'' through the sliding window embedding space which resulted in more densely-sampled curves and thus homology classes formed at lower radii.